patrickziegler/strava-heatmap-proxy/README.md

 By default, the necessary cookies are expected to be found in the file `${HOME}/.config/strava-heatmap-proxy/strava-cookies.json` (should be manually created with the `strava-cookie-exporter` extension).
 You can configure different locations of that file via `--cookies` as well.

-The CloudFront cookies have an expiration period of 24 hours, but you don't need to recreate the `strava-cookies.json` file all the time because `strava-heatmap-proxy` can automatically refresh expired cookies as long as the session is valid (the exact duration of that is unkown right now).
+The CloudFront cookies have an expiration period of 24 hours, but you don't need to recreate the `strava-cookies.json` file all the time because `strava-heatmap-proxy` can automatically refresh expired cookies as long as the session is valid (the exact duration of that is unkown right now, but it seems to be several weeks at least).

 ### Configure your TMS client